denvrdata/denvrdemos/yara/README.md

 If you don't know the answer, simply state that you don't know
 ```

-Hit the **"Save"** button at the bottom and navigate the the *'Workspace'* seen in the left sidebar.
+Hit the **"Save"** button at the bottom and navigate to the *'Workspace'* in the left sidebar.

 ### YARA Model

-From the *'Workspace'* you should see the base model configuration:
+From the *'Workspace'*, you should see the base model configuration:

 ![WebUI Workspace](assets/images/webui-workspace.png)